Nodnarboen/k8s-workshop/README.md

 This repository contains labs for the PerformGo!
 Hands-On Kubernetes Session.
 We will be using Google Kubernetes Engine (GKE) for this hands-on but this will work on other platforms as well.

+For the purposes of the Hands-On, we will automate and make the steps seamless for the participants

 ## Contents

 [**Lab 1:** Setup your GKE Environment](/labs/lab1)